villevaltonen/gymlog-api/README.md

 1. Run the tests by executing script "scripts/test.sh"

 ### TODO:
-- CSRF-protection (httpOnly cookie etc.)
-- improve logging
+- docker compose or similar